 While Vietnam’s gradually improving regulatory environment has made operating businesses easier, Vietnam is not without its share of challenges.
 Vietnam’s regulatory regimes and commercial law, and the overlapping jurisdictions of some government ministries, can result in a lack of consistency in government policies.
 There are also poor corporate disclosure standards and a lack of financial transparency, which can add to due diligence and KYC challenges.

 Vietnam’s Free Trade Agreements

-Vietnam is a party to 13 FTAs with the European Union Vietnam Free Trade Agreement (EVFTA) which came into effect recently.
+Vietnam is a party to 14 FTAs.
 Vietnam’s Ministry of Planning and Investment forecast that the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) could increase Vietnam’s GDP by 1.3 percentage points by 2035, while the EVFTA could boost GDP by 15 percent.
 These trade deals along with already signed and upcoming FTAs are likely to ensure that Vietnam remains competitive in the long term.

 There are several ways you can enter the Vietnam market.
 One of the factors that an investor should consider is location.
 Vietnam’s regions vary and the North, Center, and South, have particular advantages for different industries and types of businesses depending on the investors’ business.
 For example, the North is good for companies relocating from China but may have higher labor costs.
 The South is the economic center of the country and may have more opportunities as it has a large consumer base.
 The center is comparatively less competitive and is a low-cost destination but may be ripe for investment due to several government incentives in cities such as Da Nang.